-- Index lookups can replace file scans if - join is an equijoin or natural join and - an index is available on the inner relation's join attribute - In some cases, it pays to construct an index just to compute a join. - For each tuple t_r in the outer relation r, use the index to look up tuples in s that satisfy the join condition with tuple t_r . - Worst case: buffer has space for only one page of r, and, for each tuple in r, we perform an index lookup on s. - Cost of the join: $b_r (t_T + t_S) + n_r c$ - Where c is the cost of traversing index and fetching all matching s tuples for one tuple or r - c can be estimated as cost of a single selection on s using the join condition (usually quite small compared to the joincost) - If indices are available on join attributes of both r and s, use the relation with fewer tuples as the outer relation.
+- Index lookups can replace file scans if - join is an equi-join or natural join and - an index is available on the inner relation's join attribute - Can construct an index just to compute a join. - For each tuple $t_r$ in the outer relation r, use the index to look up tuples in s that satisfy the join condition with tuple $t_r$ . - Worst case: buffer has space for only one block of r, and, for each tuple in r, we perform an index lookup on s. - Cost of the join: $b_r(t_T + t_S) + n_r c$ - Where c is the cost of traversing index and fetching all matching s tuples for one tuple or r - c can be estimated as cost of a single selection on s using the join condition - If indices are available on join attributes of both r and s, use the relation with fewer tuples as the outer relation.